 Cigna: Yes, for men over 50 annually or more frequently when medically indicated.

-Health Net of CA: Yes, as determined by the PCP.
+Health Net of CA: Yes, beginning at age 40 as determined by the PCP.

 Kaiser Permanente: Yes, prostate cancer screenings are part of our basic coverage regardless of a man’s age, personal medical history, or the medical history of his family.
 Early detection of prostate cancer can lead to better outcomes.
 Members do not need a referral to make an appointment for a prostate cancer screening.